vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 128.

-Sairindhra, 99.
-Saivas, following vaidika oult or
+Sairindhra, 99. Śaivas, following vaidika oult or

 Tantrika cult or both, 675 ; sects of, mentioned in Kurmapurana,